 Motivation is an excellent source of productive energy, often when we need it most.
 And we’ve all felt how difficult it can be to have no motivation.
 But it’s also fleeting and unpredictable.
 Fortunately, it’s only one tool in our toolbox.

 Where emotionally fueled bursts of energy leave off, our systems come up to bat.

-Often when compared with motivation, people use ‘discipline’ to describe something kind of like willpower.
-Willpower is also a great tool, but not really what we’re talking about here.
+When compared with motivation, people often use ‘discipline’ to describe something like willpower.
+Of course, willpower is also vital for accomplishing goals, but not really what we’re talking about here.

 Instead, let’s look at discipline in the broader sense.
-That is, the behaviors you build up around certain rules or systems.
+That is, the behaviors you build up around specific rules or systems.
 For instance:

 - Habits, especially identity-based habits

 - Values-based decision-making, such as with a personal mission statement